Zemorath/Zemorath/README.md

 Most recently developed a book bot for Discord with the following features!

 ### Features
-✅ Allows users to search for books
+✅ Allows users to search for books<br>
 ✅ Allows users to add books to bot library<br>
 ✅ Allows users to rate books in library<br>
 ✅ Allows searches within bot library<br>